 Public polling has consistently revealed worries about price increases.
 In November, Morning Consult reported that 87% of Americans were “concerned about rising prices”.
 This burgeoning public anxiety has no doubt been a key factor behind the recent change of tack from the Fed.
 Prior to November, the Fed had consistently described elevated inflation as “transitory”, implying that rapid price gains would subside given time.
 As such, there was no hurry to tighten monetary policy, particularly given the threat that Covid-19 presented to the economy.

 While the Fed has become incrementally more hawkish since the June 2021 Federal Open Market Committee (FOMC) meeting, the change in tone over the final two months of the year was remarkable.
-In November, “transitory” was ditched in favour of “persistent”, with Fed Chair Jerome Powell stating: “We have to be aware of the risks, particularly now the risk of significantly higher inflation.
+In November, “transitory” was ditched in favor of “persistent”, with Fed Chair Jerome Powell stating: “We have to be aware of the risks, particularly now the risk of significantly higher inflation.
 We see shortages and bottlenecks persisting into next year, well into next year.
 We see higher inflation persisting, and we have to be in position to address that risk should it create a threat of more persistent, longer-term inflation.“

-At the December FOMC meeting the Fed announced an accelerated tapering of its monthly asset purchases from $15bn to $30bn a month, and indicated that interest-rate hikes would begin in 2022.
+At the December FOMC meeting the Fed announced an accelerated tapering of its monthly asset purchases from US$15bn to US$30bn a month, and indicated that interest-rate hikes would begin in 2022.
 The new year began with the Fed going even further, indicating that the process of balance-sheet reduction by way of quantitative tightening could begin later in the year.
 In summary, over the final quarter of the year the Fed made substantial hawkish strides.
 Should it be as good as its words, monetary policy will tighten considerably in 2022.